haugene/docker-transmission-openvpn/docs/tips-tricks.md

 Setting up a TUN device is probably easiest to accomplish by installing an OpenVPN package for the NAS.
 This should set up the device and you can mount it.
-There are some issues involved in running it on Synology NAS, Please see following issue that discusses [solutions](https://github.com/haugene/docker-transmission-openvpn/issues/1542#issuecomment-793605649)
+There are some issues involved in running it on Synology NAS, Please see this issue that discusses [solutions](https://github.com/haugene/docker-transmission-openvpn/issues/1542#issuecomment-793605649)

 #### Systemd Integration
 On many modern Linux systems, including Ubuntu, systemd can be used to start the transmission-openvpn at boot time, and restart it after any failure.